multipages/multipages/README.md

         `-- index.njk
 ```

-The Multipage Plugin will request the correspondent **data** file from the interface of plugin,
+The Multipages Plugin will request the correspondent **data** file from the interface of plugin,
 in there you can require it and return, then, the plugin will throughout the array of datas
 and generate all `@product` pages, see below the result and then an example of **data** file.

-> Look the `@` at the beginning in product folder, that's necessary to MultiPage create the routes and generate final folders
+> Look the `@` at the beginning in product folder, that's necessary to MultiPages create the routes and generate final folders

 ```
 dist